 Police & Fire Ret.
 Sys. of the City of Detroit, et al. v.
 Greenberg, et al. - On July 26, 2019, our company and most of the Board of Directors were sued by several shareholders on behalf of our company in a derivative action in the Court of Chancery of the State of Delaware, Case No. 2019-0578.
 The complaint alleges breach of fiduciary duty and waste of corporate assets in connection with the grant of compensation to certain officers, and seeks disgorgement of the challenged compensation, compensatory damages to our company, unspecified equitable relief, and attorneys' fees and costs.
-On October 8, 2019, defendants filed motions to dismiss the complaint.
-In response, plaintiffs on December 9, 2019 filed a first amended complaint, adding counts for breach of fiduciary duty and unjust enrichment.
-On December 23, 2019, defendants filed renewed motions to dismiss, which have not been briefed because the parties instead entered into mediation.
-Mediation initially took place on March 11, 2020 and is ongoing but no settlement has been reached yet.
-We believe we have meritorious defenses and intend to defend this matter vigorously.
+The parties have reached a settlement, subject to Court approval, and the Court set a hearing on August 12, 2020 to determine whether it should approve the settlement.
+In the event that the Court does not approve the matter and the action continues, we believe we have meritorious defenses and intend to defend this matter vigorously.
 Given the early stages of these proceedings and the limited information available, we cannot predict the outcome of this legal proceeding or whether an adverse result in this case would have a material adverse impact on our operations or financial position.

 Kathleen Houseman v.
 Robert Greenberg, et al. - On November 27, 2018, our company, the Board of Directors and CFO John Vandemore were sued by a shareholder on behalf of our company in a derivative action in the United States District Court for the District of Delaware, Case No 1:18-cv-01878.
 The complaint is based largely on the same underlying factual allegations as In Re Skechers Securities Litigation.
-By mutual agreement of the parties this case has been stayed pending the outcome of In Re Skechers Securities Litigation.
+By mutual agreement of the parties this case has been stayed pending the outcome of In Re Skechers Securities Litigation which has now been dismissed with prejudice on defendants' motion.
 Now that In Re Skechers Securities Litigation has been dismissed, the stay will expire shortly.
-We believe we have meritorious defenses and intend to defend this matter vigorously.
-Notwithstanding, given the early stages of these proceedings and the limited information available, we cannot predict the outcome of this legal proceeding or whether an adverse result in this case would have a material adverse impact on our operations or financial position.
+On June 2, 2020, plaintiff filed a voluntary notice of dismissal in this matter.

 Jesse Chen v.
 Robert Greenberg, et al. - On January 16, 2019, our company, the Board of Directors and CFO John Vandemore were sued by a shareholder on behalf of our company in a derivative action in the Superior Court for the State of California for the County of Los Angeles, Case No.19-STC-CV00393.
 The complaint mirrors the Houseman case, supra, and is based largely on the same underlying factual allegations as In Re Skechers Securities Litigation.
-By mutual agreement of the parties this case has been stayed pending the outcome of In Re Skechers Securities Litigation.
+By mutual agreement of the parties this case has been stayed pending the outcome of In Re Skechers Securities Litigation, which has now been dismissed with prejudice on defendants' motion.
 Now that In Re Skechers Securities Litigation has been dismissed, the stay will expire shortly.
-We believe we have meritorious defenses and intend to defend this matter vigorously.
-Notwithstanding, given the early stages of these proceedings and the limited information available, we cannot predict the outcome of this legal proceeding or whether an adverse result in this case would have a material adverse impact on our operations or financial position.
+On June 17, 2020, this case was dismissed pursuant to the parties stipulated order of dismissal.